Neal Tivis

-Neal Tivis (born November 18, 1988) is an American football offensive lineman who is currently a free agent.
-He played college football at Abilene Christian University and attended Sanger High School in Sanger, Texas.
-He has also been a member of the Utah Blaze and Beijing Lions.
+Neal Tivis (born November 18, 1988) is an American former professional football offensive lineman who played in the Arena Football League (AFL).
+He played college football at Abilene Christian University.
+He was a member of the Utah Blaze and Philadelphia Soul of the AFL, and the Beijing Lions of the China Arena Football League (CAFL).

+Early life

+Tivis was born in Sanger, Texas where he played as a defensive lineman on the Sanger High School football team.
+During the 2006 season, Tivis recorded 48 tackles, 7 sacks and 1 pass breakup.
+He made first team All-District 8-3A offensive tackle and defensive end.
+Tivis was also a first team All-Area selection and a Class 3A honorable mention All-State pick before graduating in 2007.

 College career

 Tivis played for the Abilene Christian Wildcats from 2007 to 2011.
 He was the team's starter his final two years and helped the Wildcats to 39 wins.
 He played in 47 games during his career including 23 starts at tackle.
 Tivis was named Second Team All-Lone Star Conference as a junior and First Team All-Lone Star Conference as a senior.

 College statistics

 Professional career

 Tivis was invited to the Dallas Cowboys rookie mini-camp as an undrafted free agent, but was not offered a contract.

 Utah Blaze

 On June 14, 2012, Tivis was assigned to the Utah Blaze.
 Tivis started the final six games of the 2012 season for the Blaze.
 On November 20, 2012, Tivis was assigned to the Blaze for the 2013 season.
 On June 13, 2013, Tivis was placed on recallable reassignment, but he was activated the next day.
 On July 23, 2013, Tivis' season ended when he was placed on injured reserve.